calekochenour/remote-sensing-textbook/content/introduction.md

 ## Content

-This textbook is organized into five parts, with each part containing chapters.
+This textbook is organized into six parts, with each part containing chapters.
 Code for all workflows can be found in this GEE [repository](https://code.earthengine.google.com/?accept_repo=users/calekochenour/textbook-activities).
 The chapter numbers in this textbook match the code in GEE (e.g., Chapter 7: Qualitative Change Detection in the textbook maps to the chapter07-qualitative-change-detection script in GEE).

 ### Part 1: Data Catalog